john-cd/rust_howto/README.md

 ## Dev Container and Docker

-The `development` target of the multi-stage `.devcontainer\Dockerfile` is used by `.devcontainer/devcontainer.json` to installs `mdbook` and rust tooling.
+The `development` target of the multi-stage `.devcontainer\Dockerfile` is used by `.devcontainer/devcontainer.json` to install `mdbook` and rust tooling.

-If you don't want to use Dev Container, use the following from the project's root directory to manually build the Docker image and run it.
+If you don't want to use Dev Container, use the following from the project's root directory to manually build the `docker` image and run it.

 ```bash
 docker build --file .devcontainer/Dockerfile --target development --tag rust_howto_dev --build-arg WORK_DIR=/build .